 Choosing a secondary school is one of the most important decisions that students make in Year 6.
 Unfortunately with the current social distancing restrictions in place, we are unable to do what we would normally do, that is, conduct school tours, host information evenings and do school visits.
-We have set up this page specifically for Year 6 students and their families to provide some extra information about our school, the enrolment process and Year 6-7 transition to assist you in your decision choosing a school.
+We have set up this page specifically for Year 6 students and their families to provide some extra information about our school.

 You can download a pdf with more information about FHS and the Year 6-7 Transition process below.